isabella232/specs-1/proposals/0005-dat-archive-types.md

 # Dat archive types

-Within the Dat FS, there is the concept of "archives."
-Archives are basically a bundle of files, and, when browsing, they map very cleanly to the concept of a site.
-So, as a shorthand, you could think of 'archive' as == to 'site.'
-(Also, for what it's worth, we often just call archives "dats.")
+In Dat, an archive is a collection of files and directories, and when used in the context of a Web browser, maps very cleanly to the concept of a website.
+In Beaker, Dat archives are used to represent websites.
+Also, for what it's worth, we often call a Dat archive a "dat".

 In this proposal, we introduce the concept of "archive types."
 Types are a way to specify the role, contents, and/or data formats of a given Dat archive.